Sistema Nacional de Televisión (Paraguay)

-Sistema Nacional de Televisión (National Television System), sometimes simply known as SNT, is a Paraguayan television network which reaches almost the entire population of Paraguay.
-SNT coverage almost all the Región Oriental, where approximately 97% of the population of Paraguay lives.
+Sistema Nacional de Televisión (National Television System), simply known as SNT, is a Paraguayan television network which reaches almost the entire population of Paraguay.
+SNT covers almost all the Región Oriental, where approximately 97% of the population of Paraguay lives.
 Currently it has 16 repeaters and carries its signal on digital channel 20 nationwide.

-Launched in 1965 by Carlos Moringo Delgado as Televisión Cerro Corá under the control of local politicians for much of its existence, since 1999, the channel is owned by Albavisión, one of the three main media groups operating in Paraguay, which owns three sister channels: Paravisión and two former relay stations that became independent channels in their own right, news channel C9N and regional channel Sur Televisora Itapúa.
+Launched in 1965 by Carlos Moringo Delgado as Televisión Cerro Corá under the control of local politicians for much of its existence, since 1998, the channel is owned by Albavisión, one of the three main media groups operating in Paraguay, which owns three sister channels: Paravisión and two former relay stations that became independent channels in their own right, news channel C9N and regional channel Sur Televisora Itapúa.
 The operating company of SNT, Televisora Cerro Cora, is also a shareholder in Televideo Chile, which is one of the two companies that owns the licensee of La Red.

-Most of its programming is in Spanish, however, an early morning program (Kay'uhápe) is broadcast entirely in Paraguayan Guarani.
+Most of its programming is in Spanish, however, an early morning program (Kay'uhápe, "Drinking Mate") is broadcast entirely in Guarani.